Dawson-Pierce/pierced/README.md

-# Bayesian Recursive Estimation Workspace
+# Probabilistic Inference and Estimation using RFS for Coordinated Evasive Drones
 ----------------------------------------

 An application of [BREW](https://github.com/Dawson-Pierce/brew) that implements advanced target tracking algorithms on drones.